Raitou/GCNet/docs/en/net/The Overall Structure.md

 We're now faced with the *prefix*.

-It's represented by 2 random bytes generated at the beginning of the session.
-The exception is the packet in which the session keys are defined, where the prefix is always _00 00_, after all, it's inside it that is the new generated prefix (this packet will be explained in detail later).
+It consists of 2 random bytes generated at the beginning of the session.
+The exception is the packet in which the session keys are defined, for which the prefix is always _00 00_.
+After all, it's inside this packet that is the new generated prefix (this packet will be explained in detail later).

-Note that the generated prefix for the server's packets isn't the same as that used in the packets sent by the client.
+Note that the generated prefix for the server packets isn't the same as that used in the packets sent by the client.

 ### Count
 > ![](http://i.imgur.com/B9v5VDh.png)

 It's a 4-byte integer that represents the count of sent packets within a session.
 Note that both client and server have their own counts, that is, the client counts the packets sent by the client and the server counts the packets sent by the server.

-In our case, the packet count is 2 since it's _00 00 00 02_ in hex with usual endianness.
+In our case, the packet count is 2 since it's _00 00 00 02_ in hex in the usual endianness.

-Like the prefix, the count has as exception the same packet (as pointed before, this will be discussed later).
+Like the prefix, the count has as exception the same packet (as pointed earlier, this will be discussed later).

 ### IV (Initialization Vector)
 > ![](http://i.imgur.com/pUd7n8j.png)